 What are the benefits of at-home fetal dopplers?

 Contrary to the FDA-approved and medical-grade doppler machines used by obstetricians to check on the baby’s development, the home devices will only record the sound produced by the baby’s heartbeat.
-The benefits are then limited even though listening to your baby is a moving experience.
-It is important to note that home monitor devices should not be used for home medical diagnostics.
+The benefits are then limited, even though listening to your baby is a moving experience.
+Therefore, it is important to note that home monitor devices should not be used for home medical diagnostics.

 In our opinion, by offering the possibility to record baby sound, at-home dopplers provide a very cost-efficient way to build memories and start bonding with the developing fetus—no more than that.

 For animal lovers, no rules have been defined on their use.
 Fetal doppler devices can be used to monitor puppies’ or kittens’ development, bringing joyful memories.
 It can also be an educative device for children.

 What are the risks of at-home fetal dopplers?

 Expecting mums should also be aware of the false sense of security given by these types of monitors.
 In 2004, the Foor and Drug Administration, FDA, warned against the use of OTC fetal-dopplers.
 However, when the product is purchased over the counter and used without consultation with a health care professional taking care of the pregnant woman, there is no oversight of how the device is used.

 On top of that, the probe will emit sound waves that carry energy.
 The long-lasting effects of these sound waves, especially during frequent and long analyses, have not been accessed yet.
 The safety principle applies.

 Shahram Vaezy, Ph.D., an FDA biomedical engineer, warmed against such devices stating that the long-term effect of the minimal heat produced by ultrasound was unknown.
 He added that “the number of sessions or the length of a session in scanning a fetus is uncontrolled, and that increases the potential for harm to the fetus and eventually the mother.”